 The standard ePOD failure in e-commerce is the safe-location delivery.
 A driver leaves a parcel at the door, takes a photo, and marks the delivery complete.
 What is missing is the customer confirmation that the parcel was left in an acceptable location, the GPS stamp proving the photo was taken at the delivery address, and the specific location description that would allow the customer to find their parcel if they were not watching.

-What e-commerce ePOD must capture:
+What e-commerce electronic proof of delivery must capture:

 - Location photo with GPS stamp: proves the delivery was made at the correct address